 He was right.
 I never thought about the handlebar stiffness when it is about a fork.
 I told him "I will think about that and find a solution".

 Two weeks later I showed him the ideas of the Stiffmaster headset.

 So what does it do ?

 On the left side you can find the drawing of a traditional headset.
 Conical ring (red), bearing (blue), caps and spacer (black).

 On the right you see the Stiffmaster headset.
-The green shell is fixated to the steerer with the clamp of the upper cap.
-So the cap and the shell gets one unit with the steerer tube.
-If there will come up any bending of the tube, this construction will avoid this bending, while it lays down on the axial needle-bearing.
+The green shell is fixed to the steerer with the clamp of the upper cap.
+So the cap and the shell becomes one unit with the steerer tube.
+If there will be any bending of the tube, this construction will avoid this bending, while it lays down on the axial needle-bearing.
 It's not possible for the steerertube to move in any way.